CUH Logo

 Yes / No

-Please use this sheet to record the information and bring it with you to your appointment.
+Please use this sheet to record the information following your treatment which will be discussed at your follow up appointment.

-If you experience unusual symptoms such as a marked increase in pain around the injection site, fever, severe headache, new symptoms of pins and needles, new muscle weakness in your arms and legs, or you are very concerned about how you feel after the procedure contact your GP in the first instance or the pain clinic on 01223 217796 between 09:00 and 16:00hrs.
+If you experience unusual symptoms such as a marked increase in pain around the injection site, fever, severe headache, new symptoms of pins and needles, new muscle weakness in your arms and legs, or you are very concerned about how you feel after the procedure contact 111 immediately.
+For less urgent / general advice, please consider contacting the pain clinic on 01223 806000 between the hours of 09:00 and 16:00; however, please note that we are not an emergency service.

 We are smoke-free